Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/mc_plant/getting_started.md

 </style>

 # Getting Started
-This section describes how to quickly develop a motor control application project with **Motor Control Plant**
+This section describes how to quickly develop a motor control application project with **Harmony QSpin**